uygary/FuckThisPaperLaunch/README.md

 Then edit the `.env` file to update these values:
 `NUMBER_OF_ITEMS` (How many items you're trying to buy.)
 `ENABLED_BUYERS` This is a comma separated list of buyers we want running.
 Currently valid values are: `AmazonBuyer`, `NeweggBuyer` and `WalmartBuyer`
 We default to Amazon and Newegg only.
-If you want to try WalmartBuyer as well, you'll probably need to raise the `WALMART_STOCK_CHECK_MIN_WAIT_IN_SECONDS` setting to some crazy high value just for a glimmer of hope to avoid the aggressive captcha challenges.
+If you want to try WalmartBuyer as well, you'll probably need to raise the `WALMART_STOCK_CHECK_MIN_WAIT_IN_SECONDS` setting to some crazy high value just for a glimmer of hope of avoiding the aggressive captcha challenges.
 `NeweggBuyer` is currently being worked on as well, but I feel uneasy about that particular integration since Newegg keeps asking for the fucking CVV2 code.

 `ITEM_NAME_1` (Just for logging purposes.)
 `MAX_BUY_COUNT_1`
-`MAX_COST_PER_ITEM_1` (his is total cost per item, including taxes and shipping.
+`MAX_COST_PER_ITEM_1` (This is total cost per item, including taxes and shipping.
 Beware: Currency is ignored.)
-`AMAZON_LOGIN_EMAIL_1` (You should use separate accounts for each item you're trying to buy.)
+`AMAZON_LOGIN_EMAIL_1` (As stated above, you should use separate accounts for each item you're trying to buy.)
 `AMAZON_LOGIN_PASSWORD_1`
 Feel free to change the `AMAZON_ITEM_ENDPOINT_1` setting as well according to what you're actually trying to buy.
 There are some example endpoints in the environment file.
 If you have more items to buy, keep editing and/or adding new entries for each of these configuration values that are suffixed with `2`, `3`, etc.